There are so few donors of non-European origin, thus little help if my family gets sick.Read more

-You have no doubt already heard about stem cell donation.
-In the media, you can read about seriously ill people who are saved by stem-cell therapy or people who are urgently looking for a donor.
+Have you heard of stem cell donation?
+In the media, there are a lot of reports about seriously ill people who are saved by stem-cell therapy or who are urgently looking for a donor.
 The Belgian Bone Marrow Donor Registry's 31 million chances campaign aims to better inform you about stem cell donation.

 Finding a donor is not as hard as many people think.
 There is little point searching for a stem cell donor via an urgent appeal (for example, through social media).
 The chances of finding a suitable donor are much higher via one of the following three steps: